 Our results show that in a context where few patients seek care, those who do have high levels of trust in providers.
 Levels of survey trust found here are high relative to comparable studies using the TiPS.
 For example, a study with Chinese patients reported a mean score of 64 (compared to our mean of 88) (Zhao et al., 2016).
 Whilst respondents’ answers in the survey might be affected by social expectations (thereby exaggerating true levels of trust), our behavioural measure of trust – which is arguably not subject to such a bias – also indicated high levels of trust.
 In the trust game, 65% of the endowment was sent on average and only 6.5% of patients did not send anything.
 These results are similar to trust games conducted in comparable contexts, for example in Cameroon, where the average amount sent was 74% of the initial endowment (Etang et al., 2012).

-This study provides evidence on the correlates of patient trust in providers in a low-income setting., this study is the first to examine whether patient trust is empirically associated with provider clinical competence, which is a priori plausible.
+This study provides evidence on the correlates of patient trust in providers in a low-income setting.
+Even though the role of competence in trust has been explored in other settings (Johnston, Mills, & Landrum, 2015), this study is the first to examine whether patient trust is empirically associated with provider clinical competence, which is a priori plausible.
 Patients sent higher proportions of their endowment to skilled providers and to those with a higher level of clinical competence.
 In line with what has been found in some high-income settings, in this low-income setting, patient trust is negatively associated with patient education and positively associated with continuity of care and provider communication ability (for a review, see Murray & McCrone, 2015).

-Our measures of survey and behavioural trust are significantly associated, When examining the construct validity of both measures of trust we find that the behavioural measure is associated with a larger number of relevant factors than the survey measure of trust.
-This suggests that the trust game has higher construct validity.
+Our measures of survey and behavioural trust are significantly associated, although the association is not very strong.
+This indicates that even though the two measures appear to capture similar concepts, there are also substantial differences.
+When examining the construct validity of both measures of trust we find that the behavioural measure is associated with a larger number of relevant factors than the survey measure of trust.
+This suggests that the trust game has somewhat higher construct validity.
 Hence, even though trust games are much more complex logistically and substantially more costly, they do appear to produce measures of trust with higher validity.
 This might be because patients over-state their true levels of trust in the survey to conform to social expectations (Krumpal, 2013; Paulhus, 1991).
 In this study, social expectations are likely to be highly relevant as patients are asked if they trust the provider they just consulted and might be unwilling to admit that they actually do not trust the person they have just relied on for a service.
 Another plausible explanation would be that it is monetarily costly for patients to deviate from their true preferences in the trust game, whilst this is not the case in the survey (Johansson-Stenman et al., 2013).